 Q: Why does the camera always add unwanted shake?

 A: Add static camera, no shake, locked tripod explicitly.
-Most models default to handheld motion.
+All three models default to a light handheld feel unless you lock it.

 Q: Best aspect ratio for cinematic?